Our Family Gallery

 The families and lives of the two sons Albertus Shore and Jesse Shore are described in their own sections of our Family Gallery.

-Thus William Thomas Shore and Iantha (Talbott) Shore are our direct ancestors.
+Thus William Thomas Shore and Ianthe (Talbott) Shore are our direct ancestors.

-William and Iantha Shore are the father and mother of:
+William and Ianthe Shore are the father and mother of:

 • Jesse Perry Shore, 1877-1950